sradc/sradc.github.io/_posts/2023-09-25-reversal-curse.md

 ## The impact of the prompt

-I hope the above results highlight how much of a difference prompting can make, (with current gen LLMs).
+The above results highlight how much of a difference prompting can make, (with current gen LLMs).
 With that in mind, let's look at the prompts.

 The original prompt (taken from the codebase) is here: